-• All volunteers will be accompanied at all times by a member of staff until we have received confirmation of their completed DBS clearance and appropriate preemployment checks (i.e., references) have been confirmed.
+• All volunteers will be accompanied at all times by a member of staff until we have received confirmation of their completed DBS clearance and appropriate pre-employment checks (i.e., references) have been confirmed.

-Health & Safety
+4.9.7 Health & Safety

-- The School/Foundation has a Health & Safety Policy, and this is made available on request to volunteers. - Mentors/teachers must ensure that Volunteers are clear about emergency procedures (e.g., fire alarm evacuation) and about any safety aspects associated with a particular task (e.g., using DT equipment, accompanying children on visits). - Volunteers need to exercise due care and attention and report any obvious hazards or concerns immediately to their mentor.
+- The Foundation has a Health & Safety Policy, and this is made available on request to volunteers. - Mentors/teachers must ensure that Volunteers are clear about emergency procedures (e.g., fire alarm evacuation) and about any safety aspects associated with a particular task (e.g., using DT equipment, accompanying children on visits). - Volunteers need to exercise due care and attention and report any obvious hazards or concerns immediately to their mentor.

-• End of the work experience
+4.9.8 End of the work experience

-- Prior to starting the period of volunteering/placement, either an end date or a review date should be agreed between both the volunteer and their mentor. - If the School/Foundation wishes to end this placement earlier than originally planned, then they should arrange a meeting as soon as possible with the volunteer to explain the reasons why. - In exceptional circumstances, it may not be possible or advisable for the volunteer to return for this meeting.
-Should that be the case, the School/Foundation may need to contact the volunteer by phone. - If the volunteer has any concerns, they should raise them in writing with the Headteacher.
+- Prior to starting the period of volunteering/placement, either an end date or a review date should be agreed between both the volunteer and their mentor. - If the Foundation wishes to end this placement earlier than originally planned, then they should arrange a meeting as soon as possible with the volunteer to explain the reasons why. - In exceptional circumstances, it may not be possible or advisable for the volunteer to return for this meeting.
+Should that be the case, the Foundation may need to contact the volunteer by phone. - If the volunteer has any concerns, they should raise them in writing with the Head or Foundation Bursar.